 - Coca-Cola and Moon Pies

 The game never really ended.
-And fans need resolution.

-Maybe that is why thousands of fans on both sides get all het up about what is known as the “Third Saturday in October (even though the game has been played on the fourth Saturday in recent years).
+Maybe that is why thousands of game-goers on both sides get all het up about what is known as the “Third Saturday in October (even though the game has been played on the fourth Saturday in recent years).
 Of course, over the years, other ingredients have been added to this rivalry, keeping it stirred and well-seasoned.
 So regardless of how the season is going, of streaks, or of favorites, the 315 miles between these schools always creates a lot of passion.